Skip to content

 You should see:

-• The AI agent (Devin) receives the alert and starts triaging
+• The AI agent (Cursor) receives the alert and starts triaging

 • The on-call engineer receives an email/SMS notification